jamesm224/ProSynTaxDB-workflow/README.md

 ![temp_pro (2)](https://github.com/jamesm224/gorg_db_update/assets/86495895/c7b55bad-612a-4d8f-874e-4b1569f18fe3)

 # Where are the files?
-1. Scripts - contain all scripts used to generate the pro/syn classifications used in the creation of this updated database
-2. Info - contains important files and lists
+1. pro_syn_classification - scripts for classification of pro/syn
-3. Test - contains test examples for running the scripts
+2. Database - scripts and files for running the database

 # How to Use Database

-TBD (Something with Kaiju or Diamond most likely)
+Kaiju or MMSEQs2 to be determined